-7 Things You Need to Know About Advance Directives for Your Patients
+7 Things to Know About Advance Directives for Your Patients

-The most effective strategy for identifying what your advanced illness patients want near the end of life is to have a goals-of-care conversation early, regularly and matter-of-factly.
+The most effective strategy for identifying what your patients with advanced illness want near the end of life is to have goals-of-care conversations early, regularly, and matter-of-factly.

 VITAS can help.
-So can these seven pointers about advance directives, the written documents that outline a person's healthcare preferences:
+So can these seven key points about advance directives, the written documents that outline a person's healthcare preferences:

 - Everyone over 18 should have advance directives.
-The most common types of advance directives include a living will, durable power of attorney for healthcare decisions, Five Wishes document, and Physician/Medical Orders for Life-Sustaining Treatment document.
+The most common types of advance directives include a living will, durable/medical power of attorney for healthcare decisions, Five Wishes document, and Physician/Medical Orders for Life-Sustaining Treatment document.
 Download advance directives and instructions for your state >

-- They give patients control of their medical care if they can’t speak for themselves.
+- Advance directives give patients control of their medical care if they can’t communicate or speak on their own.

-- They’re billable; Medicare reimburses you up to $86 to discuss end-of-life care with patients.
+- Advance directives are billable.
+Medicare reimburses up to $86 to discuss end-of-life care with patients.

 - The conversation is easier when the patient is healthy and alert.
 Ideally, families should be involved in the conversation to explore values, preferences and goals for care.

-- People who document their healthcare preferences in an advance directive are more likely to get the care they prefer at the end of life.1
+- People who document their healthcare preferences in an advance directive are more likely to get the care they prefer at the end of life.2

 Updated from an earlier version published on April 3, 2017.